worhllo/amazing-cloudflare/README.md

 | [Cloudflare-Clist](https://github.com/ooyyh/Cloudflare-Clist) | 基于cloudflare worker的类alist聚合存储管理服务 | <https://down.ohyraw.qzz.io> | 维护中 |

 ## 教程
+# These are supported funding model platforms

+github: # Replace with up to 4 GitHub Sponsors-enabled usernames e.g., [user1, user2]
+patreon: # Replace with a single Patreon username
+open_collective: # Replace with a single Open Collective username
+ko_fi: # Replace with a single Ko-fi username
+tidelift: # Replace with a single Tidelift platform-name/package-name e.g., npm/babel
+community_bridge: # Replace with a single Community Bridge project-name e.g., cloud-foundry
+liberapay: # Replace with a single Liberapay username
+issuehunt: # Replace with a single IssueHunt username
+lfx_crowdfunding: # Replace with a single LFX Crowdfunding project-name e.g., cloud-foundry
+polar: # Replace with a single Polar username
+buy_me_a_coffee: # Replace with a single Buy Me a Coffee username
+thanks_dev: # Replace with a single thanks.dev username
+custom: # Replace with up to 4 custom sponsorship URLs e.g., ['link1', 'link2']

 | 名称 | 特性 |在线地址 | 状态|
 | --- | --- | --- |--- |